-While dead lakes is considered a conservation area, it is not part of the state park system.
-There is very little information on the area, and you must really go out of your way to explore it; within seconds of arriving you will know the journey was worth the time and effort.
-What a wonder place the Dead lakes, surrounded by powerful rivers your in the area where cell phone are worthless and time doesn’t change.
-The stillness and power of the scene reminded you of third sencry movie.
-But unlike in hte movies, there weren’t droves of wildlife; instead only the ocassional local fisherman dis engageing from life.
+While dead lakes are considered a conservation area, it is not part of the state park system.
+There is very little information on the area, and you must really go out of your way to explore it; within seconds of arriving, you will know the journey was worth the time and effort.
+What a wonderful place the Dead lakes, surrounded by powerful rivers your in the area where the cell phone is worthless and time doesn’t change.
+The stillness and power of the scene reminded you of the third scary movie.
+But unlike in the movies, there weren’t droves of wildlife; instead only the occasional local fisherman disengaging from life.

-Whether the Dead lakes was formed when sand bars created by water flowing from the Apalachicola was blocked up by the Chipola River, who really knows but whats left is one of the most beautiful rivers of the Florida Panhandles, along with a thriving ecosystem for plants, trees, and wildlife.
+Whether the Dead lakes were formed when sand bars created by water flowing from the Apalachicola was blocked up by the Chipola River, who really knows but what’s left is one of the most beautiful rivers of the Florida Panhandles, along with a thriving ecosystem for plants, trees, and wildlife.